 “This song was composed by Jason Tamba, PFC band member and recorded in Australia during the Peace through Music Tour in March 2013, when the Playing For Change Band was opening concerts for Robert Plant.
 This amazing song is a fusion between Congolese rumba and reggae and has been a hit during the all tour.”

 Several years ago I heard about people playing cigar box guitars and found a few YouTube videos of back porch players picking their homemade creations.
 I gave some consideration to building one but shelved the thought until this past winter.
-After several failures I finally whipped the learning curve and emerged from the basement with what I call, “a player.”
+After several failures, I finally whipped the learning curve and emerged from the basement with what I call, “a player.”
 Not to be confused with, “a wall hanger.”

 Saturday afternoon of the festival Johnson led a workshop on basic slide guitar playing and I was fortunate enough to find an empty seat.
-Being there hasn’t made me a better slide player but I did get to sit within a few feet of the magic emanating from his fingers.
-Afterwards we shook hands and exchanged a few pleasantries.
+Being there hasn’t made me a better slide player but I did get to sit within a few feet of the magic emanating from his fingers. afterward, we shook hands and exchanged a few pleasantries.

-One entertainment magazine, Fly Magazine, published a story about the journey Justin and his girl friend, Nikki, have been on for the past year.
+One entertainment magazine, Fly Magazine, published a story about the journey Justin and his girlfriend, Nikki, have been on for the past year.
 My youngest daughter has long talked about wanting to cash in her chips and become an RV road warrior.
 Well, that’s exactly what Justin and Nikki have done.
 If you’ve ever entertained similar thoughts you will probably enjoy reading about this couple and their Gypsy Van.
 Click HERE for the story.